 When you suspect your child may have a developmental delay, it can be difficult to know where to begin.
-This is where AZA United’s Outreach Team can help.
-As parents of children with autism, the Outreach Team empathetically understands your journey.
+This is where AZA United’s Family Support Team can help.
+As parents of children with autism, the Family Support Team empathetically understands your journey.
 We can assist you in finding a diagnostician and navigating the systems of care.
 When seeking services, it is important to take your funding source into consideration.

 For families with children under the age of three, call the Arizona Early Intervention Program (AZEIP, pronounced "A-Zip").
 Anyone, not just a doctor, can make a referral to the program.
 If a child is eligible, AZEIP provides service coordination and therapy supports until the age of three years.
-AzEIP will also work with DDD (see below) to determine if your child is eligible for additional services and supports.
+AzEIP will also work with DDD (see below) to determine if your child is eligible for additional services and supports beyond age three.

 Your child may be eligible for Developmental Preschool once they are three years old, but it is important to prepare for this transition a few months before their birthday.
 The developmental preschool model is generally four days a week for about 2-3 hours per day.
 If found eligible for Developmental Preschool, your child’s educational team, which includes you, will develop an Individualized Education Program or a 504 Plan.
 The educational system can be confusing to parents.
 It is important to know your student’s rights to ensure that your child receives the best education and in-school services possible.
 Many families are unaware of the benefits of having an IEP or 504 Plan.
 Raising Special Kids is Arizona’s Parent Training and Information (PTI) Center.
 Raising Special Kids assists families, at no cost, in understanding and navigating education and services for children with disabilities.
 They provide information, training, and individual consultations to help parents along their child’s educational journey.

 DDD provides a wide range of medically necessary services.
 The first step is to contact DDD, who will then review records and other information to determine if your child is eligible.
-If so, your child becomes a DDD member and your family will be assigned a DDD Support Coordinator whose role is to identify needs, direct your family to other services, and monitor the progress of your child towards reaching individual goals.
+If so, your child becomes a DDD member and your family will be assigned a DDD Support Coordinator, whose role is to identify needs, direct your family to community supports and services, and monitor the progress of your child towards reaching individual goals.
 However, in order to access the Medicaid funded programs, like therapies, habilitation, respite, etc, your child must also be found eligible through the Arizona Long Term Care System.

-Once you have completed the ISP, your child will become eligible to receive medically necessary services through AZA United or other contracted DDD provider agencies.
+Upon completion of the Planning Document, your child will become eligible to receive medically necessary services through AZA United and/or other contracted DDD provider agencies.
 Many other services are also available including communication devices and personal medical supplies, such as diapers or pull-ups.
 Please note, diapers/pull-ups (available to children over age three) will require a prescription by the child’s doctor and should be submitted to the supplier by the doctor’s office.
 This falls under the ALTCS plan, not DDD.

 One other source of funding for therapeutic services is the Empowerment Scholarship Account (ESA) program through the Arizona Department of Education.
 This program is funded by state tax dollars to provide educational options for qualified Arizona students who choose to opt out of the public school system.
 Once approved, parents can seek a range of alternative educational services, such as private school or home-based education, to tailor an individualized educational plan that is best for their child.
 At AZA United, some families choose to utilize their ESA funds to access services such as Speech Therapy and Applied Behavior Analysis (ABA).

 With all these service systems and acronyms, navigating the system can be a daunting task.
 Initially it may be difficult to understand which source equates to which type of service, but with some time and experience you will understand them like a pro.
-And if not, the Outreach Team at AZA United is always here to help!
+In the meantime, the Family Support Team at AZA United is always here to help!